Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 If two (or more) unreachable objects reference each other, their reference counts never become zero—even though no live part of the program can reach them.

+g.
+Putting aside the performance of the garbage collector itself, would you expect using a mark-compact collector would enable better, worse, or the same performance for the application threads, as compared to using a conventional mark-sweep collector?
+Justify your answer.